fci525/perl-exonframes/README.md

 ExonFrames is a set of functions which can notate the reading frames of exons in a multiple alignment of some number of genes.
-Included is frames.pl, a small client which puts this into practice, as well as some sample gene files and sample outputs.
+Included is `frames.pl`, a small client which puts this into practice, as well as some sample gene files and sample outputs.

 The files in the exons/ directory each contain all of the exons for